Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Flow field reconstruction in Rayleigh--B e nard convection

 \subsection{Simulation settings}

-The RB convection is a canonical system for modeling buoyancy-driven flows in the atmosphere and ocean \citep{lohse2010smallscale,chilla2012rbnew,xia2013trends, wang2020vibration,xia2023coherent,lohse2023ultimate3,lohse2024ultimate2,xia2025some}.
-In RB convection, thermal plumes emerge from the thermal boundary layers near the hot and cold walls and subsequently interact to form a coherent large-scale circulation (LSC) structure.
-We simulate the RB convection under the Oberbeck-Boussinesq approximation, wherein temperature is treated as an active scalar that modulates the velocity field via a buoyancy force.
-The governing equations for the RB convection system are given by:
+The RB convection is a canonical system for modelling buoyancy-driven flows in the atmosphere and oceans \citep{lohse2010smallscale,chilla2012rbnew,xia2013trends, wang2020vibration,lohse2023ultimate3,lohse2024ultimate2,xia2023coherent,xia2025some}.
+In RB convection, thermal plumes emerge from the thermal boundary layers near the hot and cold walls and subsequently interact to form a coherent large-scale circulation structure.
+We simulate RB convection under the Oberbeck--Boussinesq approximation, wherein temperature is treated as an active scalar that modulates the velocity field via a buoyancy force.
+The governing equations for the RB convection system are given by

-where $\mathbf{u} = (u, v)$, $P$, and $T$ denote the velocity, pressure, and temperature fields, respectively; $\rho_0$ and $T_0$ are the reference density and temperature, respectively. $\hat{\mathbf{y}}$ is the unit vector in the direction of gravity; $g$ is the gravitational acceleration. $\nu$, $\beta_T$, and $\alpha_T$ represent the kinematic viscosity, thermal expansion coefficient, and thermal diffusivity, respectively.
+where $\bm{u} = (u, v)$, $P$ and $T$ denote the velocity, pressure and temperature fields, respectively; $\rho_0$ and $T_0$ are the reference density and temperature, respectively; $\hat{\bm{y}}$ is the unit vector in the direction of gravity; $g$ is the gravitational acceleration; and $\nu$, $\beta_T$ and $\alpha_T$ represent the kinematic viscosity, thermal expansion coefficient and thermal diffusivity, respectively.
 With the following scaling: